anargh-t/Bank-Loan-Prediction-using-SVM/README.md

-# Bank Loan Prediction using SVM
+# Bank Loan Prediction using SVM.